http4k/http4k/src/docs/cookbook/typesafe_http_requests_with_lenses/index.md

 ### Using custom "Result" ADTs
-An alternative approach to using Exceptions to automatically produce `BadRequests` is to use an Either-type structure, and this would be easy to implement - but the lack of an in-built Result/Either type in the standard Kotlin library means that we don't have a single representation to use without shackling ourselves to another Either-containing library such as Funktionale or Result4k.
+An alternative approach to using Exceptions to automatically produce `BadRequests` is to use an Either-type structure, and this would be easy to implement - but the lack of an in-built Result/Either type in the standard Kotlin library means that we don't have a single representation to use without shackling ourselves to another Either-containing library such as Arrow or Result4k.

 Additionally, the lack of Higher Kinded Types in Kotlin means that we are unable to provide a generic method for converting standard lenses.
 However, it is easy to implement an extension method to use in specific use cases.